lpacher/lae/fpga/labs/lab3/README.md

 <br />

-A first possible implementation to implement this functionality is by using a **behavioural description** with a **software-like** `if/else` statement inside an `always` procedural block:
+A first possible coding solution to implement this functionality is therefore by using a **behavioural description** with a **software-like** `if/else` statement inside an `always` procedural block:

 ```verilog